gosadev99-bit/gemini-two-tools-agent/README.md

 **Math:**
 > You: What is 18% tip on $120?
+>
 > Bot: An 18% tip on $120 is $21.60.

 **Search:**
 > You: Who founded Google?
+>
 > Bot: Larry Page and Sergey Brin founded Google.

 **Memory:**
 > You: Add that tip to $200, what is the total?
+>
 > Bot: The total is $221.60.

 ## Deployment

 Deploy to VPS (Ubuntu + PM2 + Nginx)

 ## 👨‍💻 Author

-Gossaye Bireda — Front End Developer/AI Agent Engineer.
+Gossaye Bireda — Full stack Developer/AI Agent Engineer.